mystafe/currency-converter-v2/README.md

 In the project directory, you can run:

 ### `npm start`
+Runs the app in the production mode.\
+Open [https://currency-converter.netlify.app/](https://currency-converter.netlify.app/) to view it in your browser.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.